Chapter 14: Waves

 She surfaces.

 The ceiling.
 The stain.
-Her hands.
 She is on her side now, fetal, and her face is wet and she cannot remember when she started crying.
 The clock reads 2:14.
 She has been asleep for forty minutes.

 She goes under.